valvolt/storiz/README.md

 then from your web browser, go to http://localhost

 ## CHANGES

+[Fixed] - Achievements are now working properly.
+Updated the tutorial to explain how to use them.
+Achievements are persisted for the user between games (according that it's a registered user - Achievements unlocked by anonymous accounts will be lost)

 [New] - Added a new feature named 'item codes'.
 Players knowing the right code(s) can unlock the corresponding item(s) via an input field auto-added to your story if it needs it.
 I have an idea in mind for these codes, if you want to know you'll have to be patient :)